Harvest Valley

 Just how deeply obsessed is that woman?
 Honestly, it’s a real nuisance.

 The queen later created puppets, filled not with miasma like the localization attests but “maliciousness”.
 The reason was because they helped her abduct humans to the valley.
-Earthen Peak has no shortage of hanging cages, and Gilligan was one of these captured, having apparently escaped along with another Hollow in hiding shortly before our arrival.
-His cut dialogue confirms that they are being put to work, himself included according to the Japanese script; it likewise affirms that all his knowledge about Mytha comes from these other prisoners.
+Nimble acrobatics allows the manikins to easily get the drop on passers-by, and Earthen Peak has no shortage of hanging cages.
+Gilligan was one of those captured, having apparently escaped along with another Hollow in hiding shortly before our arrival.
+His cut dialogue confirms that they are being put to work; it likewise affirms that all his knowledge about Mytha comes from these fellow prisoners.
 Indeed, when we first meet Gilligan, he assumes that we are escapees like him, which is rational if every sane person there is a prisoner doomed to die working in the mines.
-The desert sorcerers in the queen’s employ do suggest that she is targeting men specifically, which is reinforced by the Collector’s Edition Guide — and seeing the two miners prostrating themselves toward one such sorceress, their contribution works wonders.
+The desert sorcerers in the queen’s employ do suggest that she is targeting men specifically, which the Collector’s Edition Guide reinforces — and seeing the two prisoners prostrate themselves toward one such sorceress, their contribution works wonders.
 If Mytha’s goal is to lure in and capture men, then she is probably looking for strong males suited for heavy labor.

-Armor of the puppets that lurk in the Valley of Pooling.
+Armor of the dolls that lurk in the Valley of Pooling.

-There was a strange art called “puppetry” in two lost countries.
-The queen who was swallowed by poison created puppets filled with her own maliciousness and manipulated them as she willed.
+There was a strange art called “dolls” in two lost countries.
+The queen who was swallowed by poison created dolls filled with her own maliciousness and manipulated them as she willed.

-Knife of the puppets that lurk in the Valley of Pooling.
+Knife of the dolls that lurk in the Valley of Pooling.

-There was a strange art called “puppetry” in two lost countries.
-The queen who was swallowed by poison manipulated the puppets and abducted humans to the valley.
+There was a strange art called “dolls” in two lost countries.
+The queen who was swallowed by poison manipulated the dolls and abducted humans to the valley.

 It’s an earlier story of why we’re digging up poison here.